buswedg/Udacity/Data Analyst Nanodegree/README.md

   <tr>
     <td colspan = "3">

-      A predictive model using machine learning techniques which is able to predict Enron employees who were involved in fraud.
+      Built a predictive model which is able to identify and label Persons of Interest (POI) i.e. Enron employees who committed fraud.
+A GridSearchCV Pipeline with a StratifiedShuffleSplit cross-validation loop was applied using Python and scikit-learn tools to select the optimal estimation algorithm and parameters for the final predictive model.
+The optimal model included a LogisticRegression estimator with feature scaling using MinMaxScaling and 'k' best feature selection with SelectKBest.

     </td>
   </tr>